mike99mac/nagios-doc/NagiosOnAlmaLinux.md

 ### Build and install Nagios plugins
 To build and install the Nagios plugins, perform the following steps.

-- Untar the plugins code:
+- Untar the plugins code and change to the new directory:

 ```
 cd ~/nagios